Azure-Samples/azure-functions-pytorch-image-identify/README.md

 * Using [VSCode](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp#republish-project-files)
 * Using [func core tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function-azure-cli?tabs=bash%2Cbrowser&pivots=programming-language-python#deploy-the-function-project-to-azure)

-An important thing to note here is that you have not had to actually include any of the modules needed with your application.
-Instead you only have to include the modules required in the requirements.txt file.
-Then during deployment the right modules based on the runtime OS are pip installed on the server side before the application is deployed.
-See below for a snippet of the deployment logs showing this.
+**An important thing to note here is the none of the modules need to be included with the application.
+Instead the modules can just be listed in the requirements.txt file.
+During deployment the right modules based on the runtime OS are pip installed on the server side before the application is deployed.
+See below for a snippet of the deployment logs showing this.**

 ```
 12:02:54 AM pytorch-image-consumption: Starting deployment...